parilo/CarND-Path-Planning-Project/README.md

 a_x - parameters of the trajectory
 ```

 Dealing with JMT in common is not an easy thing.
-But if your task to calculate parameters of JMT for given start coordinate, start velocity, start acceleration, end desired coordinate, desired velocity, desired acceleration and T - maneuver time the problem have solution.
+But if your task to calculate parameters of JMT for given start coordinate, start velocity, start acceleration, end desired coordinate, desired velocity, desired acceleration and T - maneuver time the problem have well known solution.
 And I use it for other maneuvers calculations.

 For construction 2d highway maneuvers like acceleration and change line we need to solve two different 1d problems with JMT.
 First is acceleration trajectory which begins from start coordinate, start velocity, start acceleration and ends with some desired velocity and acceleration.
 Note that we don't know T - time of whole maneuver and end coordinate S. We need to choose S and T in order to have  trajectory with monotonely changing speed.
 To acheve this I've written simple optimizer that tries to brouteforce S and T in order to get monotonely changing speed trajectory.
-Important thing is that we need to start optimization from some close to solution point.
+Important thing is that we need to start optimization from some point close to solution.
 I have separated start points for acceleration and deceleration.

 ```
   double T = fabs(end_v - start_v) / 5.0;